mehmetalivarol/til/spark/pyspark_fakedata.md

-Here's how to create a fake dataset in Spark.
+Here's how to create a small fake dataset for testing in PySpark.
 More on [sc.parallelize](https://spark.apache.org/docs/2.1.1/programming-guide.html#parallelized-collections).

 ```python
 from pyspark.sql.session import SparkSession